I2S9/task-placement-in-multi-processor-system/README.md

 $`C_{14} C_{24}`$ and $`C_{38}`$ (hatched links) are not counted because the corresponding tasks were placed on the same processors

 ## 2. NP problem

+This problem is difficult in the sense of complexity.
+There is most likely no effective algorithm to find optimal solutions Thus, since it is difficult to determine optimal solutions in a reasonable time, we will use heuristic (fast) approaches to determine good solutions

 ## 3. Genetic algorithm

 <p align="center">